This article is the second in a series. Said series goes :

 This incident seems difficult to reconcile with the lethal termination of the project, thousands of years before, by the Supreme Intelligence.

-One account states that Randac wanted to take chances with Terrigenesis so that the Inhumans could stand up to the Kree once they were discovered.
+One account states that Randac wanted to take chances with Terrigenesis so that the Inhumans could stand up to the Kree once they’d be discovered.
 This too would align well with the notion that at least part of Randac’s deeds were actually performed by descendants of the survivors of Kree science teams.

 The Gral crisis